 I’m also thankful for the character, so to speak, of this mini-expedition with Team Outpost in search of the view.
 When I adventure into the wilderness I only ever hope for an authentic, genuine experience.
 Authenticity is my standard and my goal, and to have experienced it so fully in Sleeping Giant Provincial Park is something to be grateful for.

-This story was originally published in Outpost Magazine, winter 2015.
+(This opXpedition story was originally published in Outpost magazine.)

 Founded in 1944 as Sibley Provincial Park, Sleeping Giant Provincial Park was renamed in 1988 to honour regional aboriginal heritage.
 Located a one-hour drive east of Thunder Bay, in northwestern Ontario near the communities of Pass Lake and Dorion, the 244-square-kilometre (94 square miles) Sleeping Giant Provincial Park can be reached via highways 11/17 and 587.